thomas-darling/gulp-translate/readme.md

 </template>
 ```

-Additionally, to support scenarios where content is needed in code, e.g. for error or validation messages, JSON files
-like the example below may also be processed, exactly like templates.
-If the app is using a module loader such as [SystemJS](https://github.com/systemjs/systemjs),
+Additionally, to support scenarios where content is needed in code, e.g. for error or validation messages, JSON files like the example below may also be processed.
-those JSON files can then be imported directly into ES/TypeScript modules using the [json](https://github.com/systemjs/plugin-json) plugin, which allows the code
+Those JSON files can then be imported directly into your ES/TypeScript modules, allowing the code to directly access the contents of the file as an object.
-to directly access the contents of the file as an object.
-To ensure the glob patterns in gulp tasks can reliably select the JSON files containing content, such files
+To ensure the glob patterns in the tasks can reliably select the JSON files containing content, such files should always either be placed in a folder with a reserved
-should always either be placed in a folder with a reserved name, e.g. `strings` or `content`, or named using a reserved name, e.g. `strings.json` or `content.json`.
+name, e.g. `strings` or `content`, or named using a reserved name, e.g. `strings.json` or `content.json`.

 To avoid collisions between ids and hashes, it is recommended to use ids that contain at least one character that cannot appear in a hash - for example, we could use
 ids that begin with a `#`, or always contain at least one `-` or `.`.
 Alternatively, you should strongly consider enabling the `prefixIdsInContentFiles` option, which
 auto-prefixes the ids with the file path before exporting and importing.
 This makes the ids shorter, as they only have to be unique within the file, which in turn